oxidecomputer/helios/README.md

-In addition to the committed files listed above, some additional files may be present for engineering or diagnostic purposes; e.g., a `unix.z` compressed kernel, and a `cpio.z` compressed boot archive, for use with **nanobl-rs**; or an array of extra ROM files with suffixes that represent different diagnostic capabilities.
+In addition to the committed files listed above, some additional files may be present for engineering or diagnostic purposes; e.g., a `unix.z` compressed kernel, and a `cpio.z` compressed boot archive, for use with **bldb** or **nanobl-rs**; or an array of extra ROM files with suffixes that represent different diagnostic capabilities.
 Additional files are not committed and may change at any time in the future.
 Software that interprets image archives should ignore any unrecognised files.

 ## Licence